citp/privacy-policy-historical/f/fu/ful/fullsail.edu.md

 Full Sail collects Personal Information regarding its current, prospective, and former customers, users, visitors, guests, and employees (collectively “Individuals”).

   * **Information You Provide Directly to Us.** When you use the Sites and Mobile Apps, we may ask you to provide us with Personal Information.
-These voluntary submissions include making an online request that Full Sail send you additional information about its programs, via email or regular mail, and submitting an application to Full Sail degree programs online.
+These voluntary submissions include making an online request that Full Sail send you additional information about its programs, via email, regular mail, telephone, SMS, and other messaging apps, and submitting an application to Full Sail degree programs online.
     * **Communications With Us.** We may collect Personal Information from you such as email address, phone number or mailing address when you choose to request information about us and our programs, register for Full Sail’s newsletter, request to receive customer or technical support, or otherwise communicate with us, including the on-line chat live function on our Sites.
 We also collect the other information that you provide as part of use of the Sites and Mobile Apps (e.g., without limitation, zip code (on its own), city and state, age and individual preferences).
     * **Surveys.** From time to time, we may contact you to participate in online surveys.
 If you do decide to participate, you may be asked to provide certain information which may include Personal Information.
 All information collected from your participation in our surveys is provided by you voluntarily.
 We may use such information to improve our products, Sites and/or services and in any manner consistent with the policies provided herein.
     * **Automatic Data Collection.** We may collect certain information automatically through our Services or other methods of web analysis, such as your Internet protocol (IP) address, cookie identifiers, mobile carrier, mobile advertising identifiers, MAC address, IMEI, Advertiser ID, and other device identifiers that are automatically assigned to your computer or device when you access the Internet, browser type and language, geo-location information, hardware type, operating system, Internet service provider, pages that you visit before and after using the Services, the date and time of your visit, the amount of time you spend on each page, information about the links you click and pages you view within the Services, and other actions taken through use of the Services such as preferences.